Pet Owners Stunned After Learning The Truth Behind Cremation Service

 Patrick Roy Vereb is accused of heinous crimes.

-From 2021 to 2024, Vereb is accused of charging clients for private cremations that never happened.
+From 2021 to 2024, Vereb is accused of charging clients for private cremations that never occurred.
 Customers who opted for group burials, a lower-cost alternative, were reportedly misled.
-Instead of placing pets in a common grave, as advertised, he allegedly dumped their remains like trash.
+Instead of placing pets in a common grave, as advertised, he allegedly disposed of their remains like trash.

 He now faces multiple felony charges, including deceptive business practices, theft by deception, and the illegal disposal of animals.
 The charges specifically mention failing to perform paid-for services and misrepresenting what customers were receiving.